All works are available for purchase – please click on an image for further information.

 Aldridge moved to New York where his first commercial work was for American monthly fashion magazine W. His photographs quickly became a regular feature in international publications, including American Vogue, The New Yorker and The New York Times.
-Aldridge formed a particularly strong artistic partnership with Franca Sozzani, the editor-in-chief of Vogue Italia throughout the 1990s, and produced many of his most memorial and striking images for the magazine.
-He has worked for noted fashion designers including Yves Saint Laurent and Karl Lagerfeld.
+Aldridge formed a particularly strong artistic partnership with Franca Sozzani, the editor-in-chief of Italian Vogue throughout the 1990s, and produced many of his most memorable and striking images for the magazine.
+He has worked with numerous fashion designers throughout his career including Yves Saint Laurent and Karl Lagerfeld.

 Exhibitions and Awards

 Aldridge has published several books including Pictures for Photographs (2009), Other Pictures (2012), and I Only Want You to Love Me (2013).
 A major retrospective of Aldridge’s drawings and photographs was held in 2013 at Somerset House, London.
 In 2014 he was invited by Tate Britain to create a temporary installation entitled Carousel II, as a response to Mark Gertler’s 1916 painting Merry-go-Round.